 Check the Virginia Corporation Commission as well as the U.S. Patent & Trademark Office to make sure your fictitious name isn't already in use by an existing Virginia business or infringing on any U.S. trademarks.

 Now would be the perfect time to make sure there’s a web domain available for your DBA.

 After reading the instructions provided by the Virginia Judicial System, you can start filling out the form.
 For your application to be considered valid and complete, you have to follow certain guidelines.

-For more information about filing a Virginia DBA, you can visit the Virginia State Corporation Commission.
+For more information on filing a Virginia DBA, visit the Virginia State Corporation Commission website.